-- The outdoor unit must only be installed outdoor (outdoors).
-If a shelter is required, it must have broad openings on the 4 walls and observe the installation clearances (figure 13). - Choose the location of the appliance after discussion with the client. - Choose a site that is preferably sunny and sheltered from strong cold predominant winds (mistral, tramontana, etc...). - The unit must be easily accessible for future installation and maintenance work (figure 13). - Ensure that it is possible to make the connections to the hydraulic unit easily. - The outdoor unit is able to withstand bad weather but avoid installing in a position where it is likely to be exposed to significant dirt or flowing water (under a defective gutter for example). - Water may drain away from the outdoor unit when it is operating.
+The outdoor unit must be installed outdoor (outdoors).
+If a shelter is required, it must have broad openings on the 4 walls and observe the installation clearances (figure 12).

+- Choose the location of the appliance after discussion with the client. - Choose a site that is preferably sunny and sheltered from strong cold predominant winds (mistral, tramontana, etc...). - The unit must be easily accessible for future installation and maintenance work (figure 12). - Ensure that it is possible to make the connections to the hydraulic unit easily.

+- The outdoor unit is able to withstand bad weather but avoid installing in a position where it is likely to be exposed to significant dirt or flowing water (under a defective gutter for example). - Water may drain away from the outdoor unit when it is operating.
 Do not install the appliance on a paved terrace; choose a well-drained place (e.g. gravel or sand).
 If the installation is in an area where the temperature can be lower than 0°C for a long period, check that the presence of ice does not present any danger.
-A drainage pipe can also be connected to the outdoor unit (see figure 14, page 17). - Nothing should obstruct the air circulation through the evaporator and from the fan (figure 13). - Keep the outdoor unit away from heat sources and inflammable products. - Make sure the appliance not disturb the surrounding area or users (noise level, draught generated, low temperature of the air being blown out, with the risk of freezing plants in its path).
+A drainage pipe can also be connected to the outdoor unit (figure 13). - Nothing should obstruct the air circulation through the evaporator and from the fan (figure 12). - Keep the outdoor unit away from heat sources and inflammable products.

-figure 13 - Minimum installation clearances around outdoor unit
+figure 12 - Minimum installation clearances around Outdoor unit (all models)

-- The surface on which the appliance is installed must: - be permeable (soil, gravel, etc), - support its weight easily, - provide a solid fixing and - not transmit any vibration to the dwelling.
+- Make sure the appliance not disturb the surrounding area or users (noise level, draught generated, low temperature of the air being blown out, with the risk of freezing plants in its path). - The surface on which the appliance is installed must: - Be permeable (soil, gravel, etc), - Support its weight easily, - Provide a solid fixing and - Not transmit any vibration to the dwelling.
 (Anti-vibratory blocks are available as an option). - The wall bracket can not be used in conditions likely to transmit vibrations, ground position is preferred.